What first comes to mind when you think of the word vast? My first thoughts are of the ocean, the sky, and space.

 Then there’s the word before love: unfailing.
 Not only is His love vast; it never fails, either.

 Though the meaning of word unfailing seems obvious, I looked it up anyway and found more to it than I expected.

 Unfailing (adj.) = not failing; not giving way; not falling short of expectation; completely dependable; inexhaustible; endless.

 When I think of all the things in life that are failing, which is pretty much everything at some point, realizing that God isn’t is truly awe-inspiring.
 He never falls short of our expectations.
 In fact, he usually exceeds them.

 Another way to say something is unfailing is to say that it never changes.
-While the ocean, the sky and space are certainly vast, they aren’t unfailing.
+While the ocean, the sky, and space are certainly vast, they aren’t unfailing.
 They do change.
-In fact, I cannot think of anything that is unfailing and vast.
+In fact, I cannot think of anything else that is unfailing and vast.
 Only God’s love.

 “Your unfailing love is higher than the heavens.
 Your faithfulness reaches to the clouds.”
 (Psalm 108:4)